Strategy for people with Physical Disability and Sensory Impairment 2022 to 2027

 Executive summary

-This Strategy and Delivery Plan confirm the Surrey County Council Adult Social Care commitment to improving outcomes, services, and support for disabled adults.
+The Strategy for people with Physical Disability and Sensory Impairment (PDSI) confirms the Surrey County Council Adult Social Care commitment to improving outcomes, services, and support for disabled adults.
 It was co-produced with the support of Surrey Coalition for Disabled People during June 2021 to April 2022.

 The strategy looks at how support needs to change and develop to facilitate disabled people to fulfil their aspirations.
 An important part of the co-production was to learn lessons from what works well and explore how this can be built on, and to identify gaps and/or changes in support required.
 Making changes at a local level will demand a culture shift across all sectors - statutory, voluntary, community and commercial.